LLNL/axom/src/axom/core/docs/sphinx/core_utilities.rst

 ******************************************************

 The ``axom::utilities`` namespace contains basic commonly-used functions.
-Often these started out in another, Axom library and were "promoted" to Axom Core when they were useful in other Axom libraries.
+Often these started out in another Axom component and were "promoted" to Axom Core when they were useful in other Axom libraries.
 In some cases, ``axom::utilities`` brings functionality from recent C++ standards to platforms restricted to older compilers.